-The problem there is that many and perhaps most of Christ’s verses in the Gospel have double-meanings in Greek that are lost in English translation.
+The problem here is that many and perhaps most of Christ’s verses in the Gospel have double-meanings in Greek that are lost in English translation.
 While this could have arisen from the cleverness of the Gospel writers, it seems unlikely because we don’t find these plays on words commonly in the narrative.
-In Christ’s words, which are written in the most straight-forward style possible, it abounds.
+In Christ’s words, which are written in the most straightforward style possible, it abounds.
 In the narrative, it is largely absent.
 If the writers were such clever people, its seems we might find plays on words throughout the work.

-There are so many double meanings in the Greek that are lost in English that the work here in general might be described as uncovering them, but we should a couple that stand out.
+There are so many double meanings in Greek that are lost in English that the work here, in general, might be described as uncovering them, but we should a couple that stand out.
 This list here is created from most recent posts because we added a special "field" in which we note wordplay.
-Wordplay is seems much more common in Matthew and Mark that it is in John.
+Wordplay seems much more common in Matthew and Mark that it is in John.
 Unfortunately, these are the oldest posts on the site, many written before we included the Greek and called out items of wordplay.
 This may be, as some believe, because Matthew and the other synoptic Gospels were taken from written notes (the "Q" document) quoting Christ.
 John seems to be much more likely to be written from memory.
 However, John still has plenty, as the example above illustrates.
 If nothing else, such wordplay is memorable, at least in Greek.

 However, here are a few examples.

 In Mat 18:8 (discussed here), for example, Christ says something that sounds pretty harsh: that you should cut off your arm or leg if it offends you.
-While that is the literal meaning of the the statement, it is considerably softened in the Greek, where the word for “cutting off” (ekkoptô) also means “to bring to a stop.”
+While that is the literal meaning of the statement, it is considerably softened in the Greek, where the word for “cutting off” (ekkoptô) also means “to bring to a stop.”
 And the word used for “crippled” (kullos) with a slightly different accent also means “bitter” or “angry.”
 So in Greek alone, we get a less grisly image, one with a double meaning.
 Instead of just lopping off limbs and becoming a cripple, Christ was also saying that is better to stop a part of your body and feel frustrated about it, than continue doing something that will destroy you.
 Given the context, we can imagine what "member" is frustrated.

-As somewhat simpler example is found in Mat 26:29 (discussed here), where, after he has consecrated the wine as his blood, Christ says that he will not drink “fruit of the vine” until he is in his Father’s kingdom.
+As a somewhat simpler example is found in Mat 26:29 (discussed here), where, after he has consecrated the wine as his blood, Christ says that he will not drink “fruit of the vine” until he is in his Father’s kingdom.
 In this verse, the give away to a double meaning is use of gennêma to mean fruit. almost everywhere else in the Gospels, the Greek word used for fruit is karpos.
 Gennêma means “offspring” rather than “fruit.”
-So this brings in the double meaning “children of the vine” as well as “fruit of vine.”
+So this brings in the double meaning “children of the vine” as well as “fruit of the vine.”
 These children of the vine are obviously his followers.
 He is the vine.
 The second meaning in Greek, that he will be with his followers again only in his Father’s kingdom, is a lot more significant than the only meaning in English, which seems trivial that Christ won’t be having any more spirits except in heaven.